-Miniature Fox Terrier pups are amongst the tiniest puppies in the canine world at birth and quickly develop into lovable little rascals.
+At around 100 grams as newborns, Miniature Fox Terrier pups are amongst the tiniest puppies in the canine world, but quickly develop into lovable little rascals.

 Ears on pups are usually softly folded up until the age of six months when the adult ear shape can be clearly seen.

-Puppy feet are often round in shape until the age of four to six months and gradually change to the distinctive semi-hare (oval) shaped foot of the adult Miniature Fox Terrier.
+Puppy feet are plump and round in shape until the age of four to six months and then gradually change to the distinctive oval (semi-hare) shaped foot of the adult Miniature Fox Terrier.

-Miniature Fox Terrier puppies must have a diet that is high in calcium for the first six months of their lives.
+Miniature Fox Terrier puppies must have a diet that is high in calcium for the first few months of their lives.

-Teeth should be checked by a veterinarian at the age of 6 months and any retained deciduous canine teeth should be removed at this age.
+Teeth should be checked by a veterinarian at the age of 5 to 6 months and any retained deciduous incisors or canines should be removed.

 Puppies should not go to their permanent homes until after the age of 8 weeks and should be vaccinated at the age of 6 weeks for protection against

 parvovirus, canine hepatitis and distemper.
 Once in their new home, puppies should receive a further two vaccinations at the intervals recommended by a veterinarian.

 Puppies must be regularly wormed and housed in a clean, hygienic environment.
 A crate makes an excellent bed for a puppy and keeps your puppy safe in the car.